OSGP/Documentation/Opensourcecommunity/Code-of-conduct.md

 This code of conduct applies to all spaces managed by the GXF project (a LFenergy project).
 This includes IRC, the mailing lists, the issue tracker, DSF events, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing the maillinlist gxf@lists.lfenergy.org.
+If you believe someone is violating the code of conduct, we ask that you report it by emailing the mailling list gxf@lists.lfenergy.org.

 #### Be friendly and patient.